Azure-Samples/azuresandbox/extras/terraform-azurerm-aistudio/README.md

 * [terraform-azurerm-vnet-app](../../terraform-azurerm-vnet-app/)

 Review [Azure OpenAI Service quotas and limits](https://learn.microsoft.com/azure/ai-services/openai/quotas-limits) to ensure that the Azure OpenAI models you wish to leverage are available in the region where #AzureSandbox is provisioned.
 See [Manage and increase quotas for resources with Azure AI Studio](https://learn.microsoft.com/en-us/azure/ai-studio/how-to/quota) to ensure your subscription has the necessary quotas to provision the resources in this configuration.

+The user running [bootstrap.sh](./bootstrap.sh) is assumed to be the same user who will be using AI Studio interactively, and must have an `Owner` Azure RBAC role assignment for the sandbox subscription.
+The same user must also have the Azure CLI authenticated to the sandbox subscription.
+This is due to the requirement for Azure RBAC role assignments to be added to support interactive use of the AI Studio hub's integration with the shared services storage account.

 ## Getting started